PolarSPARC |

 A Docker Image is like a Java class file - it is built (compiled) and ready to be used.
 A Docker Container is like a live object instance of the Java class at runtime.

-To create and launch our first Docker Container for Ubuntu 14.04 from the just downloaded and locally stored Docker Image, execute the following command:
+To create and launch our first Docker Container for Ubuntu 24.04 from the just downloaded and locally stored Docker Image, execute the following command in the terminal window:

 The following would be a typical output:

-To list all the running Docker Containers, execute the following command:
+To list all the running Docker Containers, execute the following command in the terminal window:

 $ docker ps